TurkeyMan/cpp-slice/README.md

 Functionality becomes similar to `std::string`/`std::string_view`, except with many extra useful methods.

 Strings are not required to be zero-terminated, which makes working on sub-strings, or tokenised strings extremely efficient.
-This is a major advantage in terms of speed and convenience compared to standard C or STL string apis.
+This is a major advantage in terms of speed and convenience compared to standard C or STL string APIs.
 No additional allocation or modification of strings for zero-termination is required to perform any string manipulation.
 Parsing complex string data is typically possible with a single allocation and read-only access.

 Strings have Unicode awareness, and support Unicode format transcoding when assigning from one Unicode string type to another.
 Comprehensive encode and decode functionality also exists.